Rehab Resources

 Your brain is like a city, with roads connecting all the little areas.
 We'll call it Brainville.
 Those roads are analogous to the neural pathways in your brain.
 Your brain sends neural signals along these pathways.
 A very oversimplified example would be: if you are trying to say the word for a picture of an apple, your brain sends neural signals from the visual cortex (which sees the apple) to the Broca's area (which is involved in producing speech to say apple).
 The actual neurology is more complex than this, but you get the idea.

-That’s an analagous to cars driving in our little imaginary city, Brainville (population: 1 Billion Neurons).
-The cars are like neural signals traveling along neural roads from one part of of the city to another.
+That’s like cars driving in our little imaginary city, Brainville (population: 1 Billion Neurons).
+The cars are like neural signals traveling along neural roads from one part of the city to another.

-When you have a brain injury, it’s like part of the road system in Brainville has been damaged and the road (neural pathway) is closed.Brain-injury is like a Closed Road
+When you have a brain injury, it’s like part of the road system in Brainville has been damaged and the road is closed just like our damaged neural pathway.

 Now you can’t get from home to the library because the route you normally take is damaged.
-Or your brain can't access the word for library.
-Or car.
-Or road, eat, or I love you.
+This means your brain can't access the word for library.
+Or eat, or I love you.

 Brain damage blocks neural pathways like this stop sign blocking traffic.